 The degree is open to composers in a variety of styles, and those who incorporate elements of popular music or non-Western music into their compositions are not excluded.
 However, first and foremost, the degree is a test of compositional skills and techniques, and the candidate should take care to ensure that, as well as being a satisfying piece of music in its own right, the work submitted shows an assured command of the musical forces in question and demonstrates sufficiently a variety of advanced aspects of the composer’s craft.
 It is unlikely that music that is predominantly straightforward harmonically and in structure, or that is written in a minimalist or simple popular style, would be able to demonstrate this.

 Regulations for the degree of Doctor of Music (D.Mus.) in composition.

 1. Format of the Examination

-The candidate must send to the University not more than three substantial works of his or her own original composition upon which his or her claim for the degree is based; such works to include either an Oratorio, a Mass or Requiem, an extended work for piano or organ, an extended piece of Chamber Music, a Church Opera, or a symphonic work.
+The candidate must send to the University not more than three substantial works of his or her own original composition upon which his or her claim for the degree is based; such works to include either an Oratorio, a Mass or Requiem, an extended work for piano or organ, an extended piece of Chamber Music, a Church Opera, or a symphonic work that has been inspired by a sacred or spiritual subject, widely interpreted.
+The permissible sacred or spiritual inspiration is not restricted to Christianity.
 Candidates are required to register for the degree, and may then proceed directly to submission.